IRS Mileage Log Requirements for Fleet Businesses (2025)

 Additionally, if a company uses GPS tracking for their vehicle fleet, it becomes easier to generate the mileage report.

 The IRS standard mileage rate is set annually.
-For the tax year 2025, the standard mileage rate for businesses is 70 cents per mile.
+For tax year 2025, the standard mileage rate for businesses is 70 cents per mile.

 Using the Actual Expenses Method